Affect

 Co-Implication: Quantum Wave Collapse, AI Token Selection, and Human Learning Read More »

-dAilogues: Self-Referencing Learning Read More »
+dAilogues: Our Learning Disabling Conception of Learning Read More »

 Scroll to Top